 Judge and politician Sir Hew Dalrymple (1652-1737) was a Commissioner for the Articles of Union between England and Scotland, and an architect of the Union of the Parliament in 1770.
 He planted beech trees at the east side of Berwick Law to celebrate the union.
 A portrait of Sir Hew Dalrymple painted by William Aikman in about 1720 hangs in the Museum.

-The early Town Council minutes were dominated with setting a date for the annual election of the Magistrates, Bailies and Councillors, and opening the town common in May for grazing the animals.
-Also selecting the person to represent the Town Council at the General Assembly of the Church of Scotland, and the Annual Meeting of the Royal Burghs in Edinburgh.
-No expense was spared to celebrate the King's birthday on 30th October and the records show that £8-12/- was spent by the Town Council to celebrate the coronation of King George II in September 1727.
+The early Town Council minutes were dominated with setting a date for the annual election of the Magistrates, Bailies and Councillors, and the opening of the town common in May for grazing the animals.
+Selecting the person to represent the Town Council at the General Assembly of the Church of Scotland was also a priority, and the Annual Meeting of the Royal Burghs in Edinburgh.
+No expense was spared to celebrate the King's birthday on 30th October and the records show that £8-12/- was spent by the town to celebrate the coronation of King George II in September 1727.